Boxing stance. Fighting stances Classic boxing stance

 6. Don't step back.

-8. Keep your jaws clenched.
+8. Keep your jaw clenched.
 Breathe through your nose.

-9. Work on reflexes.
-Perceive the work of the enemy visually.
-And immediately proceed to the response.
+9. Use your reflexes.
+Perceive your opponent's work visually.
+And immediately proceed to respond.

-10. Organize the defense in the direction of the opponent's attack.
+10. Organize your defense in the direction of your opponent's attack.

 11. Use your arms and shoulders to protect your head.
-Don't turn your back on your opponent.
+Don't turn your back to your opponent.

-The blow must also be as fast as possible.
-He must go from correct stance in muay thai.
+The blow should also be as fast as possible.
+He must come from the correct stance in Muay Thai.
 The fighter invests his mass as much as possible.

-In Thai discipline, when implementing blows, the attacking arms or legs should not hang.
-On contact, there must be sticking to the opponent.
-Then there is an instant transition to the starting position.
+In the Thai discipline, when implementing strikes, the attacking arms or legs should not hang.
+Upon contact there must be sticking to the opponent.
+After which there is an instant transition to the starting position.

 Conclusion

-Setting the right stance is the foundation of boxing and its Thai counterpart, and similar disciplines.
+Establishing the correct stance is the foundation of boxing and its Thai counterpart, and similar disciplines.

-front stand- the main stance used in boxing and kickboxing.
-The weight of the body is transferred to the front leg, the heel is behind standing foot raised.
-The body is slightly turned so as to present the smallest target area to the opponent, and the arms are held high and close to the body to cover from blows.
-It should be noted that the hands are in a position of readiness for attack and directed towards the enemy.
-But not up, which would be perceived by the enemy as a defensive position that does not pose a danger to him.
-This stance is primarily of educational importance, in which the basic movements of the boxer are mastered.
-In combat, it is used when approaching, especially for pursuing the enemy.
+Front pillar- a basic stance used in boxing and kickboxing.
+Body weight is transferred to the front leg, heel behind standing leg raised.
+The body is turned slightly so as to present the opponent with the smallest possible target area, and the arms are held high and close to the body to protect against blows.
+It should be noted that the hands are in a position of readiness to attack and are directed towards the enemy.
+But not upward, which would be perceived by the enemy as a defensive position that poses no danger to him.
+This stance has primarily educational value, in which the basic movements of a boxer are learned.
+In combat, it is used when approaching, especially to pursue the enemy.

 This stance is very easy to learn and use.
-It turns out to be a very good platform, especially for punches or kicks from a distance.
-Kicks from the front stance are performed with a short or sliding step.
-And even though it may give away your intentions, if the step is masked by a feint, it still works well.
-The outstretched leg is often vulnerable to attack with round kicks or grabs.
-So when using this stance, practice getting in and out of it using the shorter and more neutral Thai stance.
-Be alert to grappling attempts, try to be light and mobile in order to actively and quickly react to the enemy's actions.
-The front stance is less suitable for kicking than others, but is the best for punching.
+It turns out to be a very good platform, especially for long-range punches or kicks.
+Front kicks are performed with a short or sliding step.
+And even though it may give away your intentions, if the step is disguised as a fake punch, it still works well.
+The forward leg is often vulnerable to attack by circular kicks or grabs.
+Therefore, when using this stance, practice moving in and out of it using the shorter, more neutral Thai stance.
+Be alert to attempts to make grabs, try to be light and agile in order to actively and quickly respond to the enemy’s actions.
+The front stance is less suitable for kicks than others, but is the best for punching.

-The front stance is the stance from which the first steps of a novice boxer in the boxing section begin..
-It is from this position in front of the mirror that they learn straight, side and bottom blows, as well as defensive actions (slopes and dives).
+The front stance is the stance from which a novice boxer begins his first steps in the boxing section..
+It is from this position in front of the mirror that direct, side and bottom blows are learned, as well as defensive actions (slopes and dives).

-When the boxer has secured the front stance, they proceed to the "parsing" of the fighting stance.
-With the growth of the athlete's skill, he learns various combinations in boxing, which are conducted at various boxing distances.
-At one of these distances, the front stance is the basis for close combat.
+When the boxer has secured the front stance, they move on to “analysis” of the fighting stance.
+As the athlete's skill grows, he learns various combinations in boxing, which are fought at various boxing distances.
+At one of these distances, the frontal stance is the basis for close combat.

-The boxer's legs are shoulder-width apart, slightly bent at the knees.
-Head bowed, chin on chest.
+The boxer's feet are shoulder-width apart, knees slightly bent.
+The head is tilted, the chin is on the chest.
 Hands at the chin, fists clenched.
-Body weight is evenly distributed on parallel feet.
+The body weight is evenly distributed on the parallel feet.

-To get used to the position of the front rack, you need to do a series of exercises while maintaining it:
+To get used to the position of the front post, you need to do a number of exercises while maintaining it:

 • low jumps in place;

-• 8-10 small semi-squats.
-Only the ankle, knee and hip joints, the body is progressively moving vertically;
+• 8-10 small half squats.
+Only the ankle, knee and hip joints, the body moves progressively vertically;

 • turns left and right around the vertical axis of the body;

-• slight torso tilts to the left and right in the lateral plane;
+• slight tilts of the body to the left and right in the lateral plane;

-• walking in frontal stance.
-Walk on your toes with short steps.
+• moving with steps in a frontal stance.
+Walk on your toes in short steps.

-These exercises should be performed several times in any order with a sufficient pause for recovery.
+These exercises should be performed several times in any order with sufficient pause time for recovery.
 Next, you can try punches from the front stance position.

-The first boxing punches learned are straight left and right punches from the front stance..
+The first boxing punches to learn are straight left and right punches from the front stance..

-The basis of the technique of the left direct strike:
+The basis of the left straight punch technique:

-• transfer the entire weight of the body to the right leg.
-In this case, the left foot of the leg is deployed to a position that is perpendicular to the original;
+• transfer all body weight to the right leg.
+In this case, the left foot is turned to a position that is perpendicular to the original one;

-• turning the body from left to right (shoulder line to the perpendicular to the original);
+• rotation of the body from left to right (shoulder line to the perpendicular to the original);

-• shock movement of the left hand (extension in a straight line from the initial position in the frontal stance to the target).
-The target is an imaginary point in front of the Boxer's face at chin level and at punching distance.
-The leading link in the technique of any impact is the impact movement of the hand;
+• impact movement of the left hand (extension in a straight line from the starting position in the frontal stance to the target).
+The target is an imaginary point in front of the boxer's face at chin level and within striking distance.
+The leading link in the technique of any strike is the striking movement of the hand;

-• the position of the right arm and leg, head (all in the initial position of the front rack), torso - straight;
+• position of the right arm and leg, head (all in the initial position of the frontal stance), torso - straight;

 • return to the starting position (everything is in reverse order).

-All links of the basis of technology are listed separately, but meanwhile all of them are parts of the whole, which are included in the action one by one and end at the same time, in the closest relationship, at the moment of impact.
-Since the transfer of weight from foot to foot is a longer matter than extension of the arm in a strike.
-So, you need to start doing it earlier.
+All links of the basis of the technique are listed separately, and yet they are all parts of the whole, included in the action one by one and ending simultaneously, in the closest interconnection, at the moment of impact.
+Since transferring weight from foot to foot takes longer than extending the arm during a strike.
+This means that we need to start doing it earlier.

-The rotation of the body should be carried out only around the vertical axis.
-This conditional axis is a straight line connecting the most high point on the body of the boxer and the center of the area of support.
-There should be no bending, bending, bending of the body.
-When performing a strike, one should try to strain the muscles that are not involved in the performance of the action as little as possible.
-And as often as possible, relax the working muscles.
+Rotation of the torso should be carried out only around the vertical axis.
+This conditional axis is a straight line connecting the most high point on the boxer's body and the center of the support area.
+There should be no bending, bending or twisting of the body.
+When performing a strike, you should try to strain the muscles that are not involved in the action as little as possible.
+And relax the working muscles as often as possible.

-Technique of hitting the right straight to the head - mirror reflection technology
+Technique of a right straight punch to the head - mirror image technology